Texas Child Dies In Measles Outbreak, First US Fatality In Years - UrduPoint

 -

-Texas child dies in measles outbreak, first US fatality in years6 minutes ago
+Texas child dies in measles outbreak, first US fatality in years2 minutes ago

 -